albertojulian/mada-driver-assistant/README.md

 - **driver request initiated actions**: respond to a speech request from the driver.
 An example could be checking if there is a safety distance from a bus in front.
 Those requests are sent to an SLM in the Planner which can select a function to be called.

-### Text To speech
+### Text to Speech
-Text-to-speech functionality is currently very simple:
+Text to Speech functionality is currently very simple:
-- a call to Google's gtts remote service, which takes a text and delivers an audio file of the spoken text
+- a call to Google's gtts remote service, which takes a text and delivers an audio file of the spoken text.
+In case of non-coverage, gtts does not work, and the TTS functionality request is rerouted to the local package mycroft_mimic3_tts, which is a bit slower than gtts.
-- a call to macOS `afplay` command, which takes an audio file and plays it
+- a call to macOS `afplay` command, which takes an audio file and plays it.

 ### Driver Agent Usage example: event driven action